Oipie/oipie-api-core/README.md

 docker-compose up --build
 ```

+#### Why do we have more than just a simple Dockerfile?

+Since we are using Heroku containers (SENKIU Heroku) as our deploying platform, we need to have two different Dockerfiles regarding Heroku container images:
+- `Dockerfile.web` --> Starts gunicorn at specified port by Heroku
+- `Dockerfile.release` --> Executes pre-deploy scripts.
+In this case we just launch migrations

+As soon as we stop using Heroku these files will be removed **PERMANENTLY** from the project

 #### :warning: Important warning

 If you're using a M1 chipset based computer, you may encounter some problems when interacting to `web` container.
 The main reason is because some `pip` dependencies regarding `SQLAlchemy`.
 This can be solved by exporting `DOCKER_DEFAULT_PLATFORM` variable to `linux/amd64`: